How to pay for parking

 Where pay and display parking is in operation you can park your car in a pay and display space, then buy a ticket from the payment machine or pay via RingGo.

 You buy a ticket to cover the amount of time you intend to stay.
 You then display the ticket in your car unless purchased via RingGo.
 If purchased at the machine, the ticket must be displayed clearly and the ticket can be used as a receipt.

 Please also note that we are aware of a scam operating on pay and display machines in the borough.
 Scammers are attaching devices to the card machine, which means that the card is not returned and money is taken from the account.
 If your card is not returned, please report this on 0330 135 8952 (Monday to Saturday: 7am-10pm, Sunday: 10.30am-10pm).
 Outside of these hours please call 101 and report the incident.

-Parking Enforcement Officers and Machine Maintenance Staff working on behalf of RBK will never ask you to provide any personal bank details whilst using this ticket machine.
+Parking Enforcement Officers and Machine Maintenance Staff working on behalf of RBK will never ask you to provide any personal bank details whilst using a ticket machine.
 If you are using a pay & display machine and are approached by anyone claiming to be an employee of RBK or NSL, asking you to provide your card or bank details, please do not hand these over.

 If you spot something on a pay and display machine that doesn’t look right or in the event you are asked to provide either of these details, please let us know by calling NSL, our parking service team, on 0330 135 8952 (Monday to Saturday: 7am-10pm, Sunday: 10.30am-10pm).
 Outside of these hours please call 101 and report the incident.